 How do I sign up for Apple education discount?

 The process to unlock student discounts with Apple is simple.
-Providing you’re eligible, visit the Apple for Education site (US and UK) and see the deals which are currently available.
+Providing you’re eligible, visit the Apple for Education site (US (opens in new tab) and UK (opens in new tab)) and see the deals which are currently available.
 Select your chosen devices, and verify your status using Unidays.
 You can do this by clicking ‘get started’.
 Simple, right?

 There are some conditions, mainly around how many devices can be ordered, which rules out your entire band taking advantage of one of you being eligible.
 This currently stands at one desktop per academic year, one Mac Mini, one laptop, two iPads and two pieces of software.